 Dr. Dave to delve into ‘Golden Age of Sports Analytics’ during campus visit

-A popular speaker who connects the dots between business, sports and statistical analysis will visit Mississippi State this week.
+A popular speaker who connects the dots between business, sports and statistical analysis will visit Mississippi State in early December.

 During his visit, Dave “Dr. Dave” Schrader will deliver a public presentation titled “Entering the Golden Age of Sports Analytics.”
 Open to all, the presentation will examine a range of issues and questions, including: